 You also can file by phone by using the PA Teleclaims (PAT) system.
 Call 888-255-4728 (TTY services for the deaf and hard of hearing: 888-334-4046), from 6 a.m. to 11 p.m.
 Sunday, and 6 a.m. to 10 p.m.
 Monday through Friday.

 Expand AllClick here for a more accessible version

 You may file your biweekly claims using TTY.

 Benefit payments are issued by direct deposit or debit card.

-All weeks of unemployment in Pennsylvania are based on a calendar week; that is, seven continuous days beginning with a Sunday and ending with the following Saturday.
-The date of the Saturday is called the compensable week ending (CWE) date.
-Your earnings and eligibility during each calendar week determine whether you are entitled to benefits for that week and the amount of benefits payable to you.
+The date of each Saturday is called the compensable week ending (CWE) date.
+Your earnings and eligibility during each week determine whether you are entitled to benefits for that week and any amount of benefits payable to you.

 Holiday pay must be reported for the week in which the holiday occurs, regardless of when paid.
 Holiday pay is always deductible using the same partial benefit credit formula described for receiving partial benefit credit.

 It is your responsibility to report all vacation pay.
 If you receive vacation pay and you are in temporary layoff status with an expected date of recall, your vacation pay will be deducted from your benefits using the same partial benefit credit formula described for receiving partial benefit credit.
 However, if your layoff is permanent or indefinite, vacation payments will not be deducted from your weekly benefits.